vjFaLk/valmik-in/content/posts/bias-lighting-wled.md

   - This is what does the screen capturing, but this can't directly communicate with our WLED Strip
   - Download, install and run the latest release.
 You'll be asked to go through the configuration wizard.
-  - Select "Setup another device" and then pick "Virtual LED Device)
+  - Select "Setup another device" and then pick "Virtual LED Device"
   - You'll get to the "Zone placement section" make sure to set 60 LEDs and then select one of Andromedia, Cassiopeia, Pegasus
   - Rest of the wizard steps are self-explanatory, so I won't go through them
   - You can re-run the configuration wizard from the "Devices" section